Of Commerce, Counsel & the Coin

 Operation Ajax

-The CIA and MI6 remove Mossadegh from Tehran on behalf of Anglo-Iranian Oil.
-The template for covert regime change in the service of commercial interests is filed for future reference.
+The CIA and MI6 remove Mossadegh from Tehran on behalf of Anglo-Iranian Oil, and the template for covert regime change in the service of commercial interests is filed for future reference.

 1954